LIVE-IN RELATIONSHIPS

 The most interesting thing is that Indians may be deeply traditional, but in some urban pockets even elders are advising their children to try living in before getting married.
 Sarita Sharma’s daughter Suruchi has been living in with her partner for the last six months.
 Says Sarita, “I’ve been fine with her staying with her partner.
 It’s almost a rite of

 passage — you date, go for dinners, then you live together to see if you are compatible.”
 But here too “the final step of the ladder is marriage”.
-Liveins as an alternative to marriage is not accept
+Liveins as an alternative to marriage is not acceptable to most.

 Raksha Bharadia, the author of Chicken Soup for the Indian Romantic Soul, thinks marriage is a necessary evil.
 She says, “When passion wanes, a live-in couple may call it quits, but marriage helps couples face and fight the problems being in the relationship.”
 Living in is a step above dating, but marriage is marriage.”